Extra-EU trade in manufactured goods

 Main statistical findings

-The EU exports consist mainly of manufactured products: their share has annually been more than 80 % of total EU exports.
-In 2011, exports of 'machinery and vehicles' and 'other manufactured goods' together reached EUR 1 000 billion, with an increase of about 40 % in comparison with the lower level of 2009.
+The EU exports consist mainly of manufactured products: their share has annually been around 80 % of total EU exports.
+In 2013, exports of 'machinery and vehicles' and 'other manufactured goods' together reached EUR 1 365 billion, with an increase of about 50 % in comparison with the lower level of 2009.

 About 60 % of EU imports are manufactured goods.
 The breakdown diverges from exports: 'machinery and vehicles' and chemical products account for a smaller share while the share of 'other manufactured goods' is similar to that for exports.